 - Many cedar species make parks attractive ornamental plants, with a variety of dwarf farming, which is commercially grown and harvested for Christmas trees.

-- Some special pine species have pine nuts, So that is used for cooking and baking.
+- Some special pine species have pine nuts, So they are used for cooking and baking.

 - Some pine species are nearly as resistant to rot as cedar, used for deck building and other exterior applications.
 But he must be pressure-treated.
 Because Pine has no insect- or decay-resistant qualities.
 It starts to rot when exposed to soil.

 Beech vs Pine Wood Appearance

 Beech Appearance: The color of beech wood is light to pinkish.
 Sometimes it can be a pink or brown hue.
 Straight grain with a uniform texture.
 It can be darkened to a reddish-brown color through a steaming process.

 Pine Wood Appearance: Pine can be yellowish-white to a reddish hue and sapwood is a pale yellow to nearly white.
 Color tends to darken with age.
 The grain is straight, with a medium, even texture.
 Pine tree bark is smooth on young trees but develops reddish-brown color with age.

 Beech vs Pine Wood Workability

 Beech Workability: Overall good workability.
 It can be glued, finished, and trim very well.
 Beech is known for steam-bending.
 They can be easily worked with tools and machines.

 Beech has excellent turning and curving properties and works well for chair legs and backs.
 The beech presents some problems in addition to its hardness, resulting in scratches If sanding is done across the grain on the lathe.
 So the suggestion is to use low grain hand sandpaper.